hyperledger/caliper/packages/caliper-generator/generator-caliper/README.md

 * Benchmark files: the benchmark configuration and callback files used to perform benchmarks.

 ## Getting started
-* Install: npm install -g generator-caliper
+* Install: npm install -g @hyperledger/generator-caliper
 * Run: yo caliper

 See the [documentation](https://hyperledger.github.io/caliper/vNext/benchmark-generator) for more information.